sedostheatre/sedos.co.uk/input/events/2023-sedos-agm.md

 ![](/assets/sedosagm-22-crop.jpg)
 ^^^ Sedos members, trustees and committee members at the 2022 AGM

 **Save the date!
-The 2023 Sedos Annual General Meeting will take place on Thursday 8 June.**
+The 2023 Sedos Annual General Meeting will take place at Theatre Deli on Leadenhall Street at 7pm on Thursday 8 June 2023.**

 Venue, timings and more information will be released nearer the time, but please put the date in your diary.